alexgian/SICMutils.jl/README.md

 Result is:
 `(D(D(x)))(t) * m + x(t) * ω ^ 2`

-Some simple code examples given in the original can be seen here: <link>
+Some simple code examples given in the original can be seen [here:](./README_old.md)

 While some issues with the program, including differentiation of symbolic expression and up/down vectors are briefly described here. <link>